liyu-hz168/The-Carbon-Footprint-Tracker/README.md

     - The goal will be tracked via a progress bar
     - When user under 60% of their goal the bar will be green, under 75% the bar is yellow, under 95% the bar is orange.
 Once progress exceeds 95% the bar will turn red.
 Mr Incredibles face will also change as progress increases

-4. Local Storage
+4. Data Storage

-    - Mock data and all user inputed data is stored in local storage
+    - User inputed data is stored in Postgres
-    - User setted goal is also stored in local storage
-    - When application gets relaunched or reloaded memory should persist

-5. Resource library

-    - Clicking on the tree button on the bottom right of the application will route the user to a new page with information to learn more about climate change and carbon footprint
-    - Mostly implemented this to learn about react routing